 This care guide will start with the basics and will go through each step of bearded dragon care that people need to know to be able to raise healthy and happy bearded dragons.

-Breeders - Generally breeders will have many years of experience and have built ideal living environments for bearded dragons allowing them to produce extremely healthy bearded dragons in a multitude of exotic colors.
+Generally breeders will have many years of experience and have built ideal living environments for bearded dragons allowing them to produce extremely healthy bearded dragons in a multitude of exotic colors.
 While sometimes pricey, breeders are usually the only places bearded dragon enthusiasts will get their beardies.
-View a list of bearded dragon breeders.
-View a list of bearded dragon breeders by type of dragon.

-Classified Ads - If you're looking for a good deal, then you will probably have your best chances in classified ads either in the newspaper or on Craigslist.
+If you're looking for a good deal, then you will probably have your best chances in classified ads either in the newspaper or on Craigslist.
 Usually you will find people who are moving or cannot care for their bearded dragon, so they are selling for a very low price (sometimes you will find people giving away their bearded dragons).
 Its not unusual to find complete bearded dragon packages where people are selling their bearded dragon and all of their bearded dragon supplies (tank, lights, etc.).

-Reptile Rescues - If you already have a bearded dragon (or if you've had one in the past), you should consider getting a rescued beardie.
+If you already have a bearded dragon (or if you've had one in the past), you should consider getting a rescued beardie.
 Not only will you be saving a bearded dragons life, but you will give the rescue more room for new animals and money to buy supplies.
 Since rescued bearded dragons can be more fragile (due to a potential history of neglect), you need to make sure that you have the experience and supplies necessary to ensure that he/she will be happy and healthy.
 View a list of reptile rescues

-Look for Past Injuries and Wounds
+Look for Past Injuries or Wounds

 Carefully inspect your bearded dragon.
 Look for any scars or signs of a past wound that could indicate future issues.
 If you do see a wound, make sure it has healed correctly and doesn't look infected.